anhdvu/simpos-runner/README.md

 # **SIMPOS BOT**

-Simpos Bot, or spb for short, is a CLI-based testing automation tool.
+SimPOS Bot, or spb for short, is a CLI testing automation tool.
 It utilizes the SimPOS REST API to automate testing efforts.
 Its main strengths are light-weight and extensible.
 ## **Usage**